cert-manager/testing/README.md

 - The image used for the test container has bash, so a running test can be easily debugged by execing the container `kubectl exec -it  <pod-name> -ctest -ntest-pods -- bash`

-- When execed to test container, you can find tools such as `kubectl`, `kind`, `helm`, `jq` in `~/bazel-out/k8-fastbuild/bin/hack/bin/`.
-The current kube context will already be that of the kind cluster that runs the e2e tests

-## Creating new Prowjobs

-See documentation for ProwJobs in [k/test-infra](https://github.com/kubernetes/test-infra/blob/master/prow/jobs.md).

 ### Testing locally